Saturday, October 20, 2018

 The College Years: Learning to Let Go

 When Ted committed to LMU, it felt like the natural next chapter.
-Division I baseball—his dream realized.
-But it also marked a profound transition for me: from the sidelines coach who knew every pitch and every at-bat to the distant observer, I was lucky that he was close by so I could watch home games and catch away games when I could, I followed LMU's box scores online, and loved the chance to take him to dinner after games.
+Division I baseball was his dream realized.
+But it also marked a profound transition for me: from the sidelines coach who knew every pitch and every at-bat to the distant observer, I was lucky that he was close by, so I could watch home games, and I went to as many away games as time and schedule permitted.
+I followed LMU's box scores online, and loved the chance to take him to dinner after games.

-For four years, I've watched from afar as Ted found his place on the team, from third base his freshman and sophomore years to a pitcher in his senior year.
+For four years, I've watched from afar as Ted found his place on the team, from third base his freshman and sophomore years, and an injury that sidelined his junior year, then as a pitcher in his senior year.
 I watched while he learned what it meant to compete at the highest amateur level.
 There have been highs and lows, moments of brilliance and stretches of struggle.
-The typical arc of a college athlete learning that talent alone isn't enough—that consistency, mental toughness, and team-first thinking separate the good from the great.
+The typical arc of a college athlete learning that talent alone isn't enough, that consistency, mental toughness, and team-first thinking separate the good from the great.

 Last Night